5jt/dyalog-cookbook/manuscript/19-GUI.md

   The value is calculated only once, for the assignment.
 This is necessary: the number of Configure events can be overwhelming.

 That callback is very important: without it any Configure event would cause a VALUE ERROR, which in turn would make you lose your workspace because there are just too many of them.
-So we introduce it straight away; we cannot forget it.
+So we introduce it straight away so that we cannot forget creating it.

 ### The function `GUI.OnConfigure'